Skip to Main Content

 How to Approach Creating a Podcast

 A podcast assignment is similar to giving an oral presentation in class in terms of requiring time set aside to plan, create, and present your topic.
-However, developing a successful podcast involves simultaneously applying three distinct skills.
+However, developing a successful podcast involves simultaneously applying three distinct types of skills.

 1. Technical: Students need to possess some familiarity with audio recording and editing software, mobile devices with voice recording apps or the use of portable recorders, and the proper use of microphones and other equipment, if applicable.